javierlopezdeancos/pedigri/README.md

 #### Boolean classes

-You can add *one and only* classes depending on some boolean states into a base *one and only* class.
+You can add *one and only* classes depending on some boolean states into a base *one and only* class with double dashes.

 ```javascript
 const componentAName = 'component-A-name'